Our Doctors and Staff

 Eric worked in Christchurch hospital since 2007 and then entered into General Practice from 2012.
 He enjoys working in the Hyperbaric Medicine unit at Christchurch Hospital where he continues to work one day a week.

-Since then he has come to appreciate the great privilege of being in long term relationships with patients and the variety of challenges that working as a General Practitioner provides in helping optimize, improve and maintain patient health.
+Eric appreciates the privilege of long term relationships with patients and the variety of challenges that working as a General Practitioner provides in helping optimize, improve and maintain patient health.

 Eric strives for a healthy balance of work, family and recreation.
 He enjoys family time with his wife (who is an ENT consultant) and three sons.
-He is keen on mountain biking, skiing, tramping and motorsport.
+In his spare time, he is keen on mountain biking, skiing, tramping and motorsport.

 Lisa trained in Christchurch and has been Practice Nursing for over twenty years in various settings.